-Do you miss the thrill of learning about an intriguing topic from a knowledgeable professor?
+Do you miss the thrill of learning about an intriguing topic from a knowledgeable source?
 Look no further!
-With the help of wonderful Pacific University professors we have compiled some resources and reading lists so you too can learn about thought-provoking topics they are passionate about.
+With the help of wonderful Pacific University professors and friends, we have compiled some resources and reading lists so you too can learn about thought-provoking topics they are passionate about.

 Philosophical Perspectives on Animals

 Pythagoras was an ancient Greek philosopher and is widely considered one of the first known vegetarians.
 In fact, the word "vegetarian" didn't gain popularity until the 1800s, because people who didn't eat animals were called Pythagoreans.
 Many philosophers throughout history were not as kind to animals as Pythagoras.
 Some believed that animals don't feel pain and are more like machines.
 Others believe that we should choose our actions based on what would cause the least amount of suffering.
 Dr. Ramona Ilea, professor and chair of the Philosophy Department spoke to us at PUB Night about the fascinating philosophical perspectives on animals.

 Philosophical Perspectives on Animals by Professor Ramona Ilea (video)